Last Updated on October 15, 2023 by Vladimir Vulic

 At about this point in time (105 BC) a disaster befell the Romans on their northern borders.
 Under the command of Caepio and Manlius, they suffered a crushing defeat against the barbarians at Arausio.

-With Rome safe from northern invaders, Marius now sought to repay the debt to his army by establishing laws by which veterans should receive land after having served their time.
+With Rome safe from northern invaders, Gaius Marius now sought to repay the debt to his army by establishing laws by which veterans should receive land after having served their time.

 Once more Marius created a precedent of historic proportions.
-For it was the first time in which it emerged that no-one could rule Rome without the support of the army.
+For it was the first time in which it emerged that no one could rule Rome without the support of the army.

 Saturninus now however should finally stumble, when he organised the assassination of a political opponent.
-This was a step too far and the senate issued a senatus consultum ultimum, order of highest authority known to the Roman constitution, ordering Marius to take action against Saturninus.
+This was a step too far and the senate issued a senatus consultum ultimum, the order of the highest authority known to the Roman constitution, ordering Marius to take action against Saturninus.

 Marius was ruined.
 Once his consulship came to an end (and he became legally liable for his former deeds) he fled into exile.
 But he was not finished.